AdamPacanowski/another-work-report-generator/readme.md

 * Improve calendar (days are greyed out when not in date range).
 * Add ```last-hours```, ```output``` and ```locale``` options.

-### 3.2.1
+### 3.3.0
+* Added some tests to code ...
   * Fixed problem with first day color in calendar.
   * Fixed problem with wrong indentation for first week.
   * Fixed problem with wrong days number in month.
+* Changed properties display method. (look at gif)

 ## Development